m-mizutani/pktswarm/README.md

 The 2-Clause BSD License.

-Image at head of README.md is from [Carbot Animations Wikia](http://carbotanimations.wikia.com/wiki/Zergling)
+Image at head of README.md is from [Carbot Animations Wikia](http://carbotanimations.wikia.com/wiki/Zergling) and under [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/)